Ancestry AU & NZ Re-launches the Monthly Newsletter

 Update to London Workhouse Records, 1659-1930.
 Over 3.7 million new records!

-Posted by Web Operations on April 9, 2015 in Index, New records, Uncategorized, United Kingdom
+Posted by Web Operations on April 9, 2015 in New records

 Great news, we’re always trying to improve our collections and we’ve updated the London Workhouse Admission and Discharge Records, 1659-1930!
 We’ve added 303,179 new images [56%] and 3,771,083 [54%] new records, so this collection now has 542,642 images and 7,035,609 records!
 So, what’s in the update?
 We’ve added newly indexed workhouse admission and discharge records Read More